Ayu0107/ANALOG-AND-DIGITAL-CLOCK/README.md

 # ANALOG-AND-DIGITAL-CLOCK
-A responsive website with an analog clock and a digital clock displaying current time
+A responsive website with an analog clock and a digital clock displaying current time.

+Tech stack:
+  - Html
+  - CSS
+  - JavaScript